albizures/vyke-results/README.md

 result.value // not available
 ```

+### ResultError
+Represents an error result with an error value.

 ### unwrap
-Unwraps the result value or throws the error
+Unwraps the value of a result or throws an error.
 > [!TIP]
 > alias of `r.unwrap`
 ```ts